gardenlinux/package-linux-6.6/README.md

 The main branch is always on latest Long term supported Linux version defined at kernel.org.

 We maintain also older supported kernel versions, if they are required by supported Garden Linux versions.
-To see what Garden Linux versions are currently supported, please check out the [Active and Next Release](https://github.com/gardenlinux/gardenlinux?tab=readme-ov-file#active-and-next-releases) section in gardenlinux/gardenlinux repository.
+To see what Garden Linux versions are currently supported, please check out the [Active and Next Release section in the gardenlinux/gardenlinux repository](https://github.com/gardenlinux/gardenlinux?tab=readme-ov-file#active-and-next-releases).

 Any kernel version that we need to maintain other than the latest LTS in main, are maintained in `maint-<MAJOR.MINOR>` branches (e.g. maint-6.6).
 Actual backport releases need to branch of from the respective `maint-<MAJOR.MINOR>` branch and include the corresponding `.container` file for target backport.